hartrusion/PhxNetMod/README.md

 It was designed as the core of the chornobyl RBMK simulator project.

 The usual academic approach is to generate a state space representation of a network model or use nodal analysis to calculate the state of a physical network for each step.
 However, this has the downside that the matrix describing the network has to have certain properties which do not allow unlimited or absolutely zero flow rates like you would have them if you shortcut or cut a wire in a circuit.

-The focus on this project is to provide stable solutions outside operating range and liberalization.
+The focus on this project is to provide stable solutions outside operating range.
 For example, the heat exchanger classes are very inaccurate in terms of thermal transfer, but they provide solutions for all possible cases, even when the flow on one side is zero or even reversed.

 ## Model description
 The model is set up by connecting elements to common nodes.
 The nodes